sholtomaud/assignment-cloud-engineer/assignment.md

 you _have_ to use Docker to run the application on AWS.
 You can choose whatever platform/service you think fits this application best.

-You can start the application and a PostgreSQL database locally to test thigns out.
+You can start the application and a PostgreSQL database locally to test things out.
 You can do this by running Docker Compose from the root of this repository:

 ```bash